tbedford/Website-Test/source/articles/fixing-electronics.md

 items into landfill they can often be repaired for free.
 [Repair Cafes](http://www.tewkesburyrepaircafe.co.uk/recent-repairs/) are a good indication of this trend.
-It can be quite educational simply to watch someone who knows what he or she is doing reapir a piece of equipment - it can be a very positive experience!
+It can be quite educational simply to watch someone who knows what he or she is doing repair a piece of equipment - it can be a very positive experience!

 ## Conclusion

 The art of electronics repair is probably not quite as lost as it appears to be at face value.
 While it is true that electronic repair, especially to component level, is not as commercially viable as it once was, there are still electronics hobbyists out there keeping the electronic repair flag flying.
 Long may that continue!